 When Lori began her work in Bethel, one of the first things she did was to volunteer in the schools.
 Working with her friend Mrs. Turner in Kindergarten was a complete joy and eye opener.
 It was also a heart breaker.
 This is where Lori saw the real damage of poverty and neglect.
 This is where Lori saw students so hungry they were getting in trouble for misbehaving.
 Empower Youth was born out of that hurt for the children.

 Supporting schools has always been a priority for EY.
 Whether it’s introducing the student weekend food program, offering incentives for students with moonbounces and snowcones, or doing our Leadership Classes– EY wants to be involved with schools and build encouraging relationships with the teachers and students.

-If you would like more information on our in school leadership classes or poverty workshop, please contact Lori at firstname.lastname@example.org.
+If you would like more information on any of our education programs, please contact Sandy Marquez at Marquezempoweryouth@gmail.com.